trustwallet/blockatlas/README.md

 - Get information about transactions, tokens, staking details, collectibles, crypto domains for supported coins.
 - Subscribe for price notifications via Rabbit MQ

-Platform API is independent service and can work with the specific blockchain only (like bitcoin, ethereum, etc)
+Platform API is independent service and can work with the specific blockchain only (like Bitcoin, Ethereum, etc)

 Notifications: